If you were injured in a car accident caused by a negligent driver, you are entitled to compensation from them under California law.

 Under California’s negligence laws, you are entitled to compensation for your past and future medical expenses, lost wages, pain and suffering, and more.
 Your doctor cannot know what treatments you will need in the future and how debilitating your injuries will be until you reach your maximum medical improvement.
 This could also affect your ability to return to work and the pain and suffering you must endure throughout your life.

-In addition, an experienced car accident attorney will not be able to accurately value your future damages until you reach your MMI and receive a final prognosis from your physician.
+In addition, an experienced personal injury lawyer will not be able to accurately value your future damages until you reach your MMI and receive a final prognosis from your physician.
 If you want to receive all that you are entitled to in your settlement, you should wait until you reach MMI and know how much your claim is really worth.

 Your Settlement Will Be Final